anttiviljami/pointscene-node-endpoint/readme.md

 # Node Pointscene Client
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Upload pointclouds to your Pointscene account from the command line interactively.
+Upload pointclouds to your [Pointscene.com](https://pointscene.com) account from the command line interactively.

 This is an example implementation of a remote cloud import to Pointscene.com